eoyilmaz/timecode/README.md

 About
 -----

 Python module for manipulating SMPTE timecode.
-Supports any arbitrary integer frame rates and some default str values of 23.976, 23.98, 24, 25, 29.97, 30, 50, 59.94, 60
-frame rates and milliseconds (1000 fps) and fractional frame rates like "30001/1001".
+Supports all formats in the ST12 standard, as well as any arbitrary integer frame rates and some default str values of 23.976, 23.98, 24, 25, 29.97, 30, 50, 59.94, 60 frame rates and milliseconds (1000 fps) and fractional frame rates like "30000/1001".

 This library is a fork of the original PyTimeCode python library.
 You should  not use the two library together (PyTimeCode is not maintained and has known bugs).